William P. Burnham

-Major General William Power Burnham (January 10, 1860 − September 27, 1930) was a United States Army officer.
+William Power Burnham (January 10, 1860 − September 27, 1930) was a United States Army officer.
 During World War I, he was the commander of the 82nd Division, now the 82nd Airborne Division.

 Early life

 William Power Burnham was born in Scranton, Pennsylvania, on January 10, 1860.
 His mother was Olive E. Burnham (1836–1921), and his father, David Roe Burnham (1835–1910), was a career army officer and American Civil War veteran who retired as a major.
 William P. Burnham attended the Kansas State Agricultural College (now Kansas State University) and then studied at the United States Military Academy (West Point) from 1877 to 1880.

 Start of military career

 Burnham left West Point before graduating and enlisted in the United States Army's 14th Infantry Regiment.
 He attained the rank of sergeant before obtaining a commission as a second lieutenant of infantry in 1883.

 Initially assigned to the 6th Infantry Regiment, he served at Fort Douglas and other posts in the western United States until 1889.

 In 1889 Burnham attended the School of Application for Infantry and Cavalry (now the United States Army Command and General Staff College) at Fort Leavenworth.
 He graduated near the top of his class and was commended for authoring one of three prizewinning class essays, Military Training of the Regular Army.

 Burnham later served with the 11th, 6th and 20th Infantry Regiments at posts including: Fort Porter, New York; St. John's Military Academy in Manlius, New York; and Fort Leavenworth.
 He was promoted to first lieutenant in 1891 and captain in 1898.